mitchhs12/Cryptorisk/README.md

-# A PVP ethereum-based version of the popular game Risk: Global Domination.
+# A PVP version of the popular game Risk: Global Domination written in Solidity.